rdalvi/personal-site/app/essays/personal-dag/content.md

-There are certain frameworks I have that color how I see the world.
-These frameworks often reinforce each other due to interconnections amongst them.
-The directed acyclic graph below summarizes these connections.
+There are certain frameworks that color how I see the world.
+The directed acyclic graph below summarizes these these frameworks and the connections between them.
 Hover over edges of the graph to view the connection logic.